-Under the Management Fee plus Performance Fee structure, clients pay an additional fee (the "Performance Fee") quarterly based on the customer's account performance equal to 5%-20% of net profits (as negotiated with the Advisor) after the customer's account assets are marked to market at the end of such quarter, subject to loss carryforward provisions and a high water mark.
-The Performance Fee will be payable in arrears at the end of each calendar quarter, and upon a withdrawal of account assets during the year.
+Performance Fee.
+Additionally, the Fund pays a fee (the "Performance Fee") quarterly based on the Fund's account performance equal to 20% of each of the limited partner's share of net profits after the Fund's assets are marked to market at the end of such quarter, subject to loss carryforward provisions and a high-water mark.
+The Performance Fee will be payable in arrears at the end of each calendar quarter, and upon a withdrawal of limited partnership interests during the year.
 The Performance Fee has been structured to reward the Portfolio Manager only for performance that surpasses the highest net asset value previously attained.
 Net profits for a particular quarter will be calculated so that income and gains are not double-counted due to intervening losses.
-In this regard, new net profits will occur only when cumulative losses in the customer's account from prior periods have been offset by gains achieved in subsequent periods.
-The Performance Fee creates an incentive for the Advisor to cause the customer's account to make investments that are riskier or more speculative than would be the case if this fee were not made.
-(Please see Item 6 for more detailed disclosures of potential conflicts of interest related to performance fees.)
+In this regard, new net profits will occur only when cumulative losses allocated to a limited partner's interests from prior periods have been offset by gains achieved in subsequent periods.
+The Portfolio Manager may, at its sole discretion, waive or reduce the Performance Fee charged to limited partners that are members, directors, principals, employees, or affiliates of the GP or the Portfolio Manager, relatives of such persons, and certain large, strategic, or initial investors.
+Please see the Private Offering Memorandum for more details.
+The Performance Fee creates an incentive for the Portfolio Manager to cause the Fund to make investments that are riskier or more speculative than would be the case if this fee were not made.
+(Please see Item 6 for more detailed disclosures of potential conflicts of interest related to performance fees).